ShanGlor/CtrlFreakTX8-and-RX8/README.md

-# CtrlFreak-10 Channel Tx/Rx and MultiWii
+# CtrlFreak-Tx10/MultiWiiNRF24
-Arduino-based Quadcopter Receiver/Flight Controller and DIY Transmitter using the NRF24 protocol
+Arduino-based Receiver/Flight Controller and DIY Transmitter using the NRF24

+to do